ChampInMyThought/Particle-Analysis/README.md

 1.)
 The folder where all the images are located

 2.)
 The folder where you want to save the results (both .tif masks and .csv areas).

+## For exception cases, how to calculate manually ?

+You may want to check out the YouTube video titled "Measure Droplet Diameter Using ImageJ Software - See How Wand Tool Did Wonder😮😮😮 - ImageJ" by K&M Tutors.
+In the video, the presenter provides a clear demonstration of how to use the magic wand, fill, and measure functions in ImageJ software.

+Here's the link to the video: https://www.youtube.com/watch?v=4U_HxYXKJtY&ab_channel=K%26MTutors

 ## Q&A
 If you have any questions about using the macros, you can ask me directly or via email.